 - Cut a square of stabilizer big enough to cover the whole image you want to feature, plus at least a couple of extra inches all around the image to give you plenty of space for trimming and seam allowances.
 Be generous with the extra inches.

 - Press the interfacing to the t-shirt.
 Cover the whole thing with a damp press cloth to avoid melting the inks or any rubberized parts of the t-shirt image.
 I just dampened a piece of cotton batting I had lying around.
+I have also used a silicone pressing sheet.
 Use firm pressure and hold the iron steady for 10-15 seconds in each spot to make sure the interfacing and t-shirt are thoroughly fused together.
 Overlap the pressing areas to make sure you cover all parts of the image.

-- Turn the t-shirt right side out again.
+- Turn the interfaced t-shirt over so the image is facing up.
 Cut out the image using a rotary cutter and a see-through cutting ruler.
 Leave plenty of extra room around the image for trimming and seam allowances.
 (Having that extra room is important.
 Don’t ask me how I know.)
 If you plan to cut a lot of t-shirts into the same shape, you may want to make a cardboard template that is the size and shape you want.
 That will speed up the cutting.